Bitcoin · Rarity 4 min read

 The "whole coiner" threshold

 Owning 1 full Bitcoin is considered a significant milestone in the crypto community.
-The math explains why: with only ~21M BTC ever to exist and 8B people on earth, there can never be 1 BTC for every person — even theoretically.
+The math explains why: with only ~21M BTC ever to exist and 8B people on earth, there can never be 1 BTC for every person, even theoretically.

-Currently, approximately 7.9 million addresses hold at least 1 BTC — representing about 0.1% of the global population.
+Currently, approximately 7.9 million addresses hold at least 1 BTC, representing about 0.1% of the global population.
 Even accounting for multiple addresses per person, the real number of "whole coiners" is likely under 5 million individuals worldwide.

 Why this matters beyond the numbers

 Bitcoin's fixed supply combined with growing institutional adoption means distribution is unlikely to become more equal over time.
 As BlackRock, Fidelity, and sovereign wealth funds accumulate BTC via ETFs, the retail share of the supply shrinks further.
+This concentration pattern mirrors traditional wealth.
+The scale of billionaire wealth follows a similar power-law distribution.

 Holding even 0.1 BTC today puts you ahead of the vast majority of current and potential future holders.
-The 21M hard cap makes scarcity permanent — unlike fiat currencies, no central bank can inflate the supply.
+The 21M hard cap makes scarcity permanent.
+Unlike fiat currencies, no central bank can inflate the supply.

-Sources & methodology: Glassnode on-chain analytics 2024 · BitInfoCharts address distribution · CoinMetrics supply data.
+Sources & methodology: Glassnode on-chain analytics 2026 · BitInfoCharts address distribution · CoinMetrics supply data.
 Note: address counts both over-estimate (one person, multiple addresses) and under-estimate (custodial exchange balances count as one address) unique holders.
 Figures are estimates.
-Updated: March 2024.
+Updated: May 2026.

 Find your Bitcoin rank